Rheinmetall Rh-120: Ammunition

 The United States developed its own kinetic energy penetrator (KEP) tank round in the form of an APFSDS round, using a DU alloy long-rod penetrator (LRP), designated the M829, followed by improved versions.
 An immediate improvement, known as the M829A1, was called the "Silver Bullet" after its good combat performance during the Gulf War against Iraqi T-55, T-62 and T-72 tanks.
-The M829 series centres around the depleted uranium penetrator, designed to penetrate enemy armour through kinetic energy and to shatter inside the turret, doing much damage within the tank.
+The M829 series centres around the depleted uranium penetrator, designed to penetrate enemy armour through kinetic energy and to shatter inside the turret, causing a lot of damage within the tank.
 In 1998, the United States military introduced the M829A2, which has an improved depleted uranium penetrator and composite sabot petals.
 In 2002, production began of the ($10,000 per round) M829A3, using a more efficient propellant (RPD-380 stick), a lighter injection-molded sabot, and a longer (800 mm) and heavier (10 kg / 22 lb) DU penetrator, which is said to be able to defeat the latest versions of Russian Kontakt-5 explosive reactive armour (ERA).
 This variant is unofficially referred to by Abrams tank crews as the "super sabot".
 In response to the M829A3, the Russian Army designed the Relikt, the most modern Russian ERA, which is claimed to be twice as effective as the Kontakt-5.
 A further improved M829A4 round with a segmented penetrator to defeat Relikt entered full-rate production in December 2015.

 Both Germany and the United States have developed several other rounds.
 These include the German DM12 multi-purpose anti-tank projectile (MPAT), based on the technology in a high-explosive anti-tank (HEAT) warhead.
 However, it was found that the DM12's armour-killing abilities were limited by the lack of blast and fragmentation effects, and that the round was less valuable against lightly armoured targets.
 The United States also has an MPAT-type projectile, named M830, later developed into the M830A1, which allows the M1 Abrams to use the round against helicopters.
 The M1 Abrams can use the M1028 canister round, which is an anti-personnel-anti-helicopter munition, packed with over 1,000 10 mm tungsten balls.
 The United States Armed Forces accepted a new demolition round, called the M908 obstacle defeating round, based on the M830A1 MPAT, but with the proximity fuse replaced by a hardened nose cap.
 The cap allows the round to impact and embed itself in concrete, exploding inside the target and causing more damage.